phdonner/phdonner/markdown.md

 The TextToHtml utility was a necessity for speedy HTML page production in documenting ongoing work.
 I wasn't aware of the fact that John Gruber created in the same year a fully featured and carefully designed language called Markdown with related tools and documentation.
 The name of the language was perhaps selected to contrast it with the Hypertext _Markup_ Language, HTML wich was much more detailed and the syntax was evidently more detailed.

-However, you should notice that the two resources - Markdown and HTML - serve diverse ends: Markdown provides a quick way of structuring documents.
-HTML provides, on the other hand, all the bells and whistles needed to produce a print-ready document.
-Don't think that we are advocating the sole use of Markdown.
-As you will soon find out, the two approaches can support one another.

 ---

 ## Aims of the Markup section of the NOSTERIIHI project